pokoot/Vim/README.md

 ## WINDOWS INSTALLATION

-> Manuall installtion is preferred
+> Manual installation is preferred

     Copy .vimrc to C:\Program Files\Vim\_vimrc

-    Move all the files that contains in the repository to:
+    Move all files in the repository to:
         C:\Program Files (x86)\Vim\vimfiles\bundle